IkhwanRosli96/pbd-portal/README.md

-# PintarMind
+# PBD API User and Documentation Portal

-PintarMind is a Yolov5-based Model Training Web Application created by CAIRO UTM Researcher.
-This application was created to make Model Training using Yolov5 Framework easier.
+PBD API User and Documentation Portal is  Web Application created by PND UTM Researcher.
+This application was created to manage API user and the documentation of the APi.
+This portal also will be used to analyse the usage of the API.

 ## File Structure